torin-k/torin-k.github.io/projects.md

 * * *
 ### Numerical Linear Algebra (12/15/2020)
 For the final project of [21-241](http://coursecatalog.web.cmu.edu/schools-colleges/melloncollegeofscience/departmentofmathematicalsciences/courses/), Matrices and Linear Transformations, my partner and I decided to investigate the area of numerical linear algebra, specifically building iterative methods to compute eigenvectors and singular vectors.
 From scratch using the [Julia](https://docs.julialang.org/en/v1/) language, we implemented the Power, Inverse Power, and QR methods to efficiently and accurately generate eigenvalues and eigenvectors.
-Specifically, I worked on writing multiple, implementing multiple incrementally more efficient method for QR decomposition and im- plementing an algorithm for inverse iteration
+Specifically, I worked on:
+* Implementing multiple incrementally more efficient methods for QR decomposition to implement the QR method.
+* Implementing the inverse power method to hone our estimations for eigenvectors.
+* Investigating the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzA1NzExNzY4LDEwMjI3OTE0MDIsMTIwNT
-E2NzIxLC0xNzg5NjUxOTYzXX0=
+eyJoaXN0b3J5IjpbLTIzNzk1Nzk0MiwxMDIyNzkxNDAyLDEyMD
+UxNjcyMSwtMTc4OTY1MTk2M119
 -->